ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```
 This job is called index_assembled_contigs.qsub in the MAPPING_MEGA_ASSEMBLY directory.
 It created a directory called ref, in which there are two directories, genome and index, in which there is a directory called 1 in each of them, where there are files for chrom1-3, and in /genome/1/ there is an info.txt file and a summary.txt file.
 The entire ref directory is 33 Gb.

+#### 23 June 2017
+I submitted a job to index the contigs from the second dataset, which similarly took a very short time.

 ## Mapping Reads from Cen01, Cen03, Cen04, Cen05, Cen06, Cen07, Cen10, Cen12, Cen14, Cen15, Cen16, and Cen17
 I copied the reads from all the other Centralia sites from /mnt/research/ShadeLab/Sorensen/JGI_Metagenomes/ into the MAPPING_MEGA_ASSEMBLY directory.
 They all vary in size.